iuni-cadre/cadre-website-content/pages/02.about-cadre/01.introduction/sidebar.md

 If you are a new user trying to learn more about how to work with the platform, visit our [Resources page](https://cadre.iu.edu/resources) to watch informational videos and demos.
 You will also learn how you can access data as general user and submit stories that will improve the CADRE platfrom.

 #### > CADRE Fellowship ####
-While we are not yet offering paid membership to access CADRE, you can receive early access to the platform and many other perks by becoming a CADRE Fellow.
-If you are interested in applying for a fellowship, visit our [CADRE Fellowship page](https://cadre.iu.edu/work-with-us/cadre-fellowship) or [submit a proposal](https://iuni.iu.edu/resources/cadre/fellowship-proposal-form).
+While we are not yet offering paid membership to access CADRE, we did take on seven CADRE Fellowship teams who used our platform for their research.
+To read about our current fellows, visit our [CADRE Fellowship page](https://cadre.iu.edu/work-with-us/cadre-fellowship).

 #### > Become a Partner ####
 The CADRE platform was built as part of the Shared BigData Gateway for Research Libraries (SBD-G) project, which is made possible by [a two-year IMLS grant](https://www.imls.gov/grants/awarded/lg-70-18-0202-18).
 The project is led by [Indiana University Libraries](https://libraries.indiana.edu/), in collaboration with the [Indiana University Network Science Institute](https://iuni.iu.edu/) and the [Big Ten Academic Alliance](http://www.btaa.org/).
 You can learn more about [our partners](https://cadre.iu.edu/work-with-us) or how to become one by visting the [Work with Us](https://cadre.iu.edu/work-with-us) page.